 "State duties" means the official duties, responsibilities, or activities of an official or employee that are mandated by law, rule, or court order, or that otherwise lawfully aid an agency of state government in carrying out the statutory functions of the agency.

+This rule is intended to implement Iowa Code section 68B.2.
 [ARC 7649B, IAB 3/25/09, effective 4/29/09; Editorial change: IAC Supplement 4/8/09]

 351-6.3(68B) Complaints or filing information alleging a violation.